VeiledFuryEntertainment/sprawlrunners/README.md

 ## Other Modules
 ### Required Modules
 <b>Compendium Folders</b>
-This (free) module must be installed as a dependency, as it's used to organize the *Savage Worlds* compendium packs in folders until Foundry adds this feature in the core functionality.
+This (free) module must be installed, as it's used to organize the *Savage Worlds* compendium packs in folders until Foundry adds this feature in the core functionality.
 https://foundryvtt.com/packages/compendium-folders/

 ## FAQ